Understanding Propofol: A Comprehensive Overview of Its Uses and Safety

 2. ICU Sedation

-In intensive care units, propofol provides controllable sedation for mechanically ventilated patients, allowing for rapid awakening when discontinued.
+In intensive care units, propofol provides controllable sedation for mechanically ventilated patients.
+This allows for rapid awakening when the drug is discontinued.

 3. Procedural Sedation

-Used for conscious sedation during diagnostic and therapeutic procedures such as endoscopy, cardioversion, and minor surgical procedures.
+Propofol is also used for conscious sedation during diagnostic and therapeutic procedures.
+These include endoscopy, cardioversion, and minor surgical procedures.

 Dosage and Administration

-Propofol dosing varies based on patient factors and clinical indication:
+Propofol dosing varies based on patient factors and clinical indications:

 Induction: 1.5-2.5 mg/kg IV (healthy adults)